zeruhur/thalassa/01_thalassa.md

 ### Tritôn
 3 STA, 12 TEK
-- Fish-tailed man, sea equivalent of Satyros
+- Fish-tailed man, sea equivalent of Satyros.
 - Plurification of the god Triton.
-- Generally peaceful, invulnerable in water
+- Generally peaceful, invulnerable in water.

+**Note**: where it is not specified the attribute is equal to 10

 ### Creating Monsters
 Use the following template to model any more sophisticated Monster or NPC:

 **Name**
 X STA, X Armor, X KRA, X TEK, X THU, Weapon (dX, special items, qualities)
-- Engaging descriptor of appearance or demeanor
+- Engaging descriptor of appearance or demeanor.
-- Quirk, tactic, or peculiarity making this NPC unique
+- Quirk, tactic, or peculiarity making this NPC unique.
-- Special effect or critical damage consequence
+- Special effect or critical damage consequence.

 **General Principles**
 Ability Scores: 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
 Adjust as necessary.